Reich Security Main Office: Formation and development

 The creation of the RSHA represented the formalization, at the highest level, of the relationship under which the SD served as the intelligence agency for the security police.
 A similar coordination existed in the local offices, where the Gestapo, criminal police, and SD were formally separate offices.
 This coordination was carried out by inspectors on the staff of the local higher SS and police leaders.
 One of the principal functions of the local SD units was to serve as the intelligence agency for the local Gestapo units.
 In the occupied territories, the formal relationship between local units of the Gestapo, criminal police, and SD was slightly closer.

 The RSHA continued to grow at an enormous rate during World War II in Europe.
-Routine reorganization of the RSHA did not change the tendency for centralization within Nazi Germany, nor did it change the general trend for organizations like the RSHA to develop direct relationships to Adolf Hitler, adhering to Nazi Germany's typical pattern of the leader-follower construct.
+Routine reorganization of the RSHA did not change the tendency for centralization within Nazi Germany, nor did it change the general trend for its members to develop direct relationships to Adolf Hitler, adhering to Nazi Germany's typical pattern of the leader-follower construct.
 For the RSHA, centrality within Nazi Germany was pronounced since the organization completed the integration of government and Nazi Party offices as to intelligence gathering and security.
 Departments like the SD and Gestapo (within the RSHA) were controlled directly by Himmler and his immediate subordinate SS-Obergruppenführer and General of Police Reinhard Heydrich; the two held the power of life and death for nearly every German and were essentially above the law.
+Other figures high in the RSHA like Gestapo chief and Heydrich's deputy Heinrich Müller were similarly empowered—evidenced after the invasion of the Soviet Union—when the latter was charged with evaluating thousands of Soviet soldiers, determining which among them was suitable to retain for reconstructive slave labor and who would be otherwise too dangerous and hence, outright murdered.
+Heydrich considered either task equivalently important.

+Facing a shortage of personnel and vast occupied territories, German military officials in Ukraine initially created auxiliary units, which later fell under SS and Police Leaders (HSSPF) and RSHA authority.
+By early 1942, Heydrich, acknowledging staffing shortfalls, authorized Einsatzgruppen to recruit indigenous forces for security work, expanding upon earlier efforts like Einsatzgruppe A. Under RSHA guidance, particularly Walter Schellenberg's Office VI, the RSHA also launched Operation Zeppelin, attempting (unsuccessfully) to recruit Soviet POWs and non-Russian ethnic groups for sabotage operations behind Soviet lines.

 Heydrich remained the RSHA chief until his assassination in 1942.
 In January 1943 Himmler delegated the office to SS-Obergruppenführer and General of Police Ernst Kaltenbrunner, who headed the RSHA until the end of the war in Europe.
 The head of the RSHA was also known as the CSSD or Chef der Sicherheitspolizei und des SD (Chief of the Security Police and of the Security Service).